Weightlifting Belts

 What Is A 10mm Belt?

-A 10mm belt is one of the more common and widely used lifting belts on the market, with most major brands offering a 10mm belt.
+A 10mm lever belt is one of the more common and widely used lifting belts on the market, with most major brands offering a 10mm belt.
 They offer both stability and versatility.

 These belts measure 10mm in thickness, and are typically constructed of leather.
 These can be a straight fit belt (same width all the way around), or also can come in a tapered fit (wider in the back and tapers smaller on the front).
+The 10mm belt can come in both prong and lever attachment styles.

 What Is A 13mm Belt?

-A 13mm belt is a thicker lifting belt, and is often used by advanced powerlifters who also are in a heavier weight class.
+A 13mm lever belt is a thicker lifting belt, and is often used by advanced powerlifters who also are in a heavier weight class.

-The 13mm belt is typically reserved for lifters who are lifting weights that are 2-3X their bodyweight, with loads exceeding 500lbs and are in need of an extra rigid belt.
+These belts are very rigid, and can be tough to find.
+The 13mm belt is typically reserved for lifters who are lifting weights that are 2-3X their bodyweight, with loads exceeding 500 lbs and are in need of an extra rigid belt.

 Note: All 10mm and 13mm leather Gymreaper belts are IPF approved belts.